FLASH SALE: Get up to 10% OFF the Go Shanghai Card! Sale ends Wednesday, April 17th, 2019. Follow the link to learn more.

 Travelers on a sightseeing mission – If you love jam-packed days full of sightseeing and tourist activities, then an all-inclusive attraction pass like to Go Shanghai Card will be a great fit for you.

 First-time visitors – If it’s your first time visiting the metropolis of Shanghai, you probably want to see the top tourist spots anyway, right?
-With 13 of the best attractions included on the Go Shanghai Card and the chance to save money, this pass is likely a good fit for you.
+With more than 15 of the best attractions included on the Go Shanghai Card and the chance to save money, this pass is likely a good fit for you.

-Travelers visiting the Oriental Pearl Radio & TV Tower and Happy Valley Shanghai Theme Park – If you know you’ll visit these two sites, you’re likely to get good value from the Go Shanghai Card since they are more expensive.
+Visitors who will go to the most expensive sites on the pass – If you know you’ll visit these sites, you’re likely to get good value from the Go Shanghai Card since they are more expensive.

 Who Should Skip the Go Shanghai Card?